jimmieego/Web-Accessibility-Best-Practices/presenter-notes.md

 ## 33. Automated test with aXe

 aXe is an extension that you can install in Chrome and Firefox.
 It tests the rendered page in Chrome and Firefox.
 It reports any violations against a set of accessibility rules and best practices.
 A big advantage of aXe, compared to other automated testing tools, is that it is relatively conservative, meaning it tends to report less false positives.
 And aXe itself is accessible.
 Keyboard users and non-sighted users should be able to use aXe for automated tests.

+(After demo:) I should point out that automated tests cannot replace manual tests using keyboard and screen reader.
+Automated test tools like aXe can help us quickly find certain types of issues, but not all.
+For example, an automated test tool can tell us an image is missing alt text, but it cannot judge whether an alt text is meaningful for the image.

 ## 35. Keyboard test